saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

     rust.print_string(SOME_BYTES)
 ```

 First, we import `ctypes`.
 After that, we specify where we can find the `.so` file.
 The python script, called `print_string.py`, will be placed in the folder where I am building the rust library.
-So after I run `cargo build --release`, this will be the layout of the files involved:
+After I run `cargo build --release`, this will be the layout of the files involved:

 <pre>
 rust_lib/